cart-pucminas/pneumonia/README.md

-# pneumonia

-Childhood Pneumonia Data and Machine Learning Algorithms
+# Childhood Pneumonia Data and Machine Learning Algorithms

 Description:
 This repository contains all developed database and scripts: